gschmutz/kafka-workshop/04b-working-with-protobuf-and-java/README.md

 mvn exec:java@producer -Dexec.args="1000 100 0"
 ```

 You can see that kafkacat shows some special, non-printable characters.
-This is due to the Avro format.
-If you want to display the Avro, you can use the `kafka-protobuf-console-consumer` CLI, which is part of the Schema Registry.
+This is due to the Protocol Buffer format.
+If you want to display the Protocol Buffer in a readable way, you can use the `kafka-protobuf-console-consumer` CLI, which is part of the Schema Registry.

 So let's connect to the schema registry container: